 Ankylosis Spondylitis, Seronegative Arthritis Dismissed In Face of Old Hip Arthritis and Back Pain

-Hip Pain and Arthritis, AS and Seronegative Arthropathies
+Hip Pain and Seronegative Arthritis

 When you have chronic hip pain and back pain, especially degenerative hip arthritis, new similar types of pain complaints may be ignored.
 Even when it is not in the hip.

 Other less common disorders such as seronegative arthritis, are not entertained.
 Patients often become convinced by the health care system nothing else is wrong.
 It must be all the same old problem, or worse begin to feel it is all in their heads.

 This is because they have become conditioned to follow the path of taking the same old medicine or treatment.
 Time constraints limiting available time to speak to the doctor is a problem.